Introduction to AutoCAD for Architectural Design: A Comprehensive Guide

 • The course also dives into the technicalities of AutoCAD, including the coordinate system, units styles, and the usage of commands.
 This includes a detailed understanding of the coordinate ticker, the application of architectural unit style, and how to activate commands using the command prompt bar.
 The course will also cover the importance of the dynamic input toggle and how it impacts the input received by different tools.

-We focus this course in the architectural discipline but please know that the tools and workflows we cover in this course could be applied to many other disciplines.
+We focus this course in the architectural discipline, but please know that the tools and workflows we cover in this course could be applied to many other disciplines.
 So let's get started.
-In this start window you can see that there is a get started section and this is a helpful section with open and template files.
+In this Get Started section, you can see that there is a helpful section with open and template files.

-We will not use the get started or recent documents section of this screen.
-Instead I would like to explore the user interface in a new drawing.
-So for now please go to the new drawing button in the top left side of the screen, click new, and you will see that AutoCAD asks for us to select a template.
+We will not use the Get Started or recent documents section of this screen.
+Instead, I would like to explore the user interface in a new drawing.
+So for now, please go to the New Drawing button in the top left corner of the screen, click new, and you will see that AutoCAD asks us to select a template.

-I will choose AutoCAD which is spelled A-C-A-D, ACAD.dwt for now, and I will hit open.
-This opens the template into our drawing.
+I will choose AutoCAD, which is spelled A-C-A-D, ACAD.dwt for now, and I will hit open.
+This opens the template in our drawing.
 Here we can explore the rest of our user interface.

 Learn AutoCAD